-FITP XX will be held on March 27, 2010
+FITP XXVIII will be held on Sunday September 16, 2018

 Forward Into The Past is a one-day symposium that arranges speakers on a broad range of historical topics including the arts and crafts practiced by various cultures, history of particular regions, cultures, or times, and where feasible allows this learning to be conducted in a hands-on environment.
 An open-format day Forward Into The Past is designed to allow academics, experimental archaeologists, members of the public, and members of various historical re-enactment and recreation groups to gather and explore history.

-FITP will be held at
+FITP will be held at the

 Wilfrid Laurier University